tesch-ch/dsWorkflowProj/README.md

          -  https://huggingface.co/Softechlb/articles_classification
    -  Utilizes only CPU (does not hog GPU)
    -  Overall inference time per article approx 1.5 s
-   -  Cronjob runs each 3 hours
+   -  Cronjob runs every 3 hours
    -  Processing only performed if there are more than 10 new articles
    -  Extensive logging (useful when processing thousands of articles)
 -  Flask App (`flask_app/`)